 Adapting to the pandemic has made keeping in regular contact more important than ever.
 By clicking "Announcements" and then "Notifications" on the Brightspace landing page, you can request text and/or email alerts to be sent to you for a variety of course-related happenings. - d) Substantively participating in class discussions (in class and/or online via Brightspace).
-This could, for instance, involve asking/answering questions related notch level of participation does not necessitate responding to every question raised in class or online; active or passive efforts to welcome contributions from everyone in the class are also looked upon favorably.
+This could, for instance, involve asking/answering questions related to the offered course materials.
+Note that a topnotch level of participation does not necessitate responding to every question raised in class or online; active or passive efforts to welcome contributions from everyone in the class are also looked upon favorably.
 Though you are welcome to challenge your fellow students' or your instructor's thoughts and conclusions, please do so in a fashion that is respectful.
 Challenge ideas, not the person raising them.